Programming Task 5

 • This is the method that you will test in this task.
 You should write this method while writing the other getSongList method so you can run your tests and utilize the debugger while writing your code

-• Example: If you provided a SongTitleComparator, the songs will be sorted alphabetically
+• Example: If you provided a SongTitleComparator, the songs will be sorted alphabetically by title

-• Example: If you provided a SongBayesianRatingComparator, the songs will be sorted in decreasing order (The highest rated songs first) according to their bayesian average rating with 2 fake ratings of 3 being added.
+• Example: If you provided a SongBayesianRatingComparator, the songs will be sorted in decreasing order (The highest rated songs first) according to their bayesian average rating with 2 fake ratings of 3 being added

 • If no songs have been added to the Playlist, this method returns null to represent an empty linked list